pablobernabeu/website-files/content/authors/admin/_index.md

     year: 2015
 ---

-After doing a research master's, I became a PhD student and graduate teaching assistant in Psychology.
+After doing a research master's, I became a PhD student and graduate teaching assistant in Psychology at Lancaster University.
 I'm investigating how conceptual processing (i.e., understanding the meaning of words) is supported by linguistic and sensorimotor brain systems.
 I use methods such as behavioural and electroencephalographic experiments, corpus analysis, statistics and programming.
 My [CV is available](https://osf.io/84ktq).

 ###### The linguistic and sensorimotor bases of semantic processing: an investigation into the role of individual differences